This article has been updated from a previous version.

 Being in a car accident is a jarring experience, even if it’s a minor fender bender.

-Whether you’ve been in a minor accident, for example, in a parking lot, or in a more serious collision, in the eyes of insurance companies, there is always someone who is at fault for a car accident.
+Whether you’ve been in a minor accident or in a more serious collision, in the eyes of insurance companies, there is always someone who is at fault for a car accident.

-An at-fault collision will remain on your driving record for up to six years, and it will affect your car insurance premium at renewal, possibly by as much as 25%.
+An at-fault collision will remain on your driving record for up to six years, and it will affect your car insurance premium at renewal, increasing it by as much as 25 per cent.
 If you’re not at fault for a collision, it will not cause your insurance rate to rise.

 Don't waste time calling around for auto insurance